 Are lemurs at risk from the COVID-19 virus?

 The DLC is taking every precaution to ensure the health of all of our primates, humans and lemurs alike.
-A recent study in non-human primates shows that some monkeys can be infected by COVID-19 and experience mild symptoms; and in January 2021, gorillas housed at the San Diego Zoo Safari Park tested positive for the coronavirus.
-Currently there is no evidence that lemurs can be infected by the virus; but until further information comes through, we are assuming that they—like their primate relatives—could be susceptible.
+In 2020, a study of non-human primates showed that some monkeys could be infected by COVID-19 and experience mild symptoms; and in January 2021, gorillas housed at the San Diego Zoo Safari Park tested positive for the coronavirus.
+Currently there is no evidence that lemurs can be infected by COVID-19.
+However, until further information comes through, we are assuming that they—like their primate relatives—could be susceptible.